Alf Stewart: Reception

 Yahoo!7 opined he had become "a TV icon" for using his catchphrases such as "flamin'" and "strewth".
 In Catherine Deveny's book "It's not my fault they print them" she joked that she was distressed after watching three episodes of Home and Away and not hearing Alf say "flaming mongrels".
 Virgin Media have also agreed he is "lover of stereotypical Aussie slang", stating "Stone the flamin' crows!" has been one of his typical lines.
 They added that their favourite was "Yer flamin' great galah!"
 They also said "There's no doubt Alf is loved, despite being a bit of a rogue with a finger in every pie."
 They went on to describe him as the "godfather of Summer Bay" and "Grumpy but kind and good natured."
 Geoff Mayer, Brian McFlarne and Ina Bertrand said in their book "The Oxford companion to Australian film" that Meagher's roles have epitomised the rough-hewn, knockabout Australian character.
 They said he portrays the persona in Alf and brands him a popular character.

+In November 2021, three critics for The West Australian placed Alf in first place in their feature on the "Top 50 heroes we love and villains we hate" from Home and Away.
+Praising the character, they wrote: "Stone the flamin' crows, if Alf Stewart isn't Australia's most iconic TV character of all time then we don't know who is.
+Alf was one of the show's original 18 characters when Home and Away launched in 1988 and strewth, would you believe Meagher now holds a Guinness World Record for being the longest-serving actor in an Australian series?
+Alf is beloved for his no-nonsense approach, his fondness for ocker headwear, dishing out advice (whether wanted or not) and his many catchphrases. including 'flamin' galah!'.
+The day Meagher retires and Alf is killed off will likely be a day of national mourning."

+At the end of 2023, TV Week readers named Alf as the Greatest Australian TV Character.
+Summing up why he was chosen, a writer for the publication stated: "Could there be a more popular No 1?
+For more than three decades, Alf has been a constant on our screens.
+Viewers love his gruff, no-nonsense attitude and colourful quips, with some of his utterances – such as 'Strewth!', 'Stone the flamin' crows' and 'Ya flamin' galah' – becoming part of popular culture.
+He even has his own figure at Madame Tussauds waxworks!
+Loved by all in Summer Bay, he's often a sounding board for the locals, and should anyone be in need of a yarn or advice, you'll find him at the nearest wharf, fishing rod in hand.
+We've watched him fall in love, gasped at his close shaves with catastrophe, and savoured his homespun wisdom.
+We love you, Alf!"